alexfrom0815/IR-BPP/README.md

 If you need to adjust the container size or the , so that the resolution of height map changed, you should addjust the CNN in 'model.py' so that it can take the modified height map as input.

 ### Dataset
-You can download the prepared dataset from [here](https://drive.google.com/drive/folders/1TibQqFfzugui1gBI_wIcW6H6CzF_cIwj?usp=sharing), place the downloaded dataset into IR-BPP/dataset.
+You can download the prepared dataset from [here](https://drive.google.com/drive/folders/1TibQqFfzugui1gBI_wIcW6H6CzF_cIwj?usp=sharing).
+Unzip the downloaded datasets and place them into 'IR-BPP/dataset'.
 Each dataset includes:

 shape_vhacd (folder): Watertight convex decompositions of each polygonal mesh shape.
 Used for accurate physics simulation.

 pointCloud (folder): Point clouds pre-sampled from mesh surface.
-The DRL agent will re-sample 1024 points and pass them to a lightweight pointNet for shape represention.
+The DRL agent will re-sample 1024 points and pass them to a lightweight pointNet for shape representation.

 test_sequence.pt:
 The dataset consists of 10000 randomly generated trajectories, each with 100 shapes.
 Each item with a specified planar-stable pose is presented as an id, recorded in 'id2shape.pt'.

-id2shape.pt: Map the shape id to shape name.
+id2shape.pt: Map the shape id to the shape name.

+Contact me (alex.hang.zhao@gmail.com) if you need the corresponding undecomposed mesh files, for rendering and paper writing needs.

 ### Model
-We provide pretrained models [here](https://drive.google.com/drive/folders/1s9W7lGUTvhpiQN2CDzxkxUiPAOEfj9Yr?usp=sharing).
+We provide pre-trained models [here](https://drive.google.com/drive/folders/1s9W7lGUTvhpiQN2CDzxkxUiPAOEfj9Yr?usp=sharing).

 [//]: # (trained using the EMS scheme in a discrete environment, where the bin size is &#40;10,10,10&#41; and the item size range from 1 to 5.)